-When it’s time to start packing for your trip, use our US National Park Packing List for summer and winter.
+When it’s time to start packing for your trip, use our US National Park Packing Lists for spring, summer, fall and winter.

-The list is fairly comprehensive, and you may not need every item depending on your type of travel, things you will do, or time of year you visit.
+The lists are fairly comprehensive and you may not need every item depending on your type of travel or the things you will do.
 Make modifications to the lists as needed.

 Weather, region and elevation are important to consider when packing for a US National Park trip.
 Weather can be unpredictable any time of year, so be sure to check the forecast and pack accordingly!